 - 1. Read all General Rules for 4-H Show and Junior Fair - 2.
-Each exhibitor must be enrolled in the project in which exhibiting.

-Each exhibitor may show:

-- Meat, Egg, Light, Heavy, Bantam, Geese, Ducks, Turkeys and/or AOB. - AOB(All Other Breeds) may include: guineas, pigeons, pheasants, quail or chukar.
-NO peacocks, emus, ostriches or swans allowed. - Exhibitors are limited to a maximum of 24 poultry in any combination - Maximum of two entries in each individual class and one entry in the trio class allowed. - Illinois 4-H members will receive no more than one premium per class exhibited. - 3.
-Birds shown in individual classes may compose a part of a trio exhibit - For meat breeds only, 3 Females or 3 Males may compose a trio. - All other trio classes will consist of 2 females and 1 male. - All birds must be of the same breed and color. - 4.
-Age Limitations:

-- Young birds- all birds hatched January 1st or after of present year - Aged birds- hatched prior to January 1st of present year - 5.
-All birds over 3 months old MUST have a negative Pullorum-Typhoid test within 90 days prior to the fair. - 6.
-Birds under 3 months require a Hatching Pullorum Clean Certificate from the hatchery. - 7.
-Exhibitors must be present to show birds and eggs.
-If you are not present your entry will not be judged. - 8.
-Eggs are to be brought to the Poultry Barn on show day by 7:45am and will be disposed of after the show. - 9.
+Each exhibitor must be enrolled in the project in which exhibiting. - Each exhibitor may show: - Max two entries per class; for all classes. - A Dozen of eggs may be from chickens or waterfowl, but must be the same size, shape and color for that dozen. - AOB (All Other Breed) may include: guineas, pigeons, pheasants, quails or chuker.
+No peacocks, emus, ostriches or swans allowed. - All pair classes will consist of 1 Female and 1 Male, and must be of the same breed and color. - ONLY Meat Production class (broilers or turkeys) show as trios: 1 Male with 2 Females, 3 Females or 3 Males - 3.
+Age Limitations: - Young birds- all birds hatched January 1st or after of present year - Aged birds- hatched prior to January 1st of present year - 4.
+All birds over 3 months old MUST have a negative Pullorum-Typhoid test within 90 days. - 5.
+Exhibitors must be present to show.
+If you are not present your entry will not be judged. - 6.
+Eggs are to be brought to the Poultry Barn on show day by 7:45 am and will be disposed of after the show. - 7.
 Water cups and feeders will be provided.
-You are responsible for feeding and watering your own birds and must bring your own feed. - 10.
-Exhibitor must place birds in pens assigned.
-Fowl removed from fairgrounds before release time will forfeit all premiums in the department and will relinquish any trophies or other honors received.
-Exhibitors are responsible for the cleaning of their birds' pens before they can be released.
-Birds may not be removed until after the parade of excellence but before 6pm on the Final Sunday of the Fair.
+You are responsible for feeding and watering your own birds and must bring your own feed.
+Storage of extra supplies is available under your cages, please keep the aisles clean and open. - 8.
+Exhibitors must place birds in the pens assigned.
+Fowl removed from pens or from fairgrounds before release time will forfeit all premiums in the department and will relinquish any trophies or other honors received.
+Exhibitors are responsible for the cleaning of their bird pens before they can be released.